UtkarshTheDev/FilterX/project-docs/Project.md

 ## Conclusion

-SanityAI is more than just a moderation tool—it is a comprehensive solution that ensures online spaces remain clean, engaging, and compliant with privacy standards.
-With fast regex-based filtering, deep AI analysis, extended flags including **allowPhysicalInformation** and **allowSocialInformation**, intelligent caching, and context-aware moderation, SanityAI offers flexible, real-time content moderation suited for modern digital platforms.
+FilterX is more than just a moderation tool—it is a comprehensive solution that ensures online spaces remain clean, engaging, and compliant with privacy standards.
+With fast regex-based filtering, deep AI analysis, extended flags including **allowPhysicalInformation** and **allowSocialInformation**, intelligent caching, and context-aware moderation, FilterX offers flexible, real-time content moderation suited for modern digital platforms.